egunawan/cass24/housing.md

     * [Visit UConn: Getting Here](https://partnerships.global.uconn.edu/visit-uconn-global/visit-uconn-getting-here/)
 * Some participants may want to share a ridesharing service (such as Uber and Lyft) to go from Storrs to BDL on Saturday.
 These ridesharing services can be booked ahead of time.

 Parking permits: For those driving to UConn, we will provide/reimburse parking permits.
-Please email the organizers to let us know you'd like a parking permit.
+Please email the organizers to let us know you'd like a parking permit for your car.

 Check In/Out Times: Guests are asked to check in after 2:00pm on scheduled date of arrival (Sunday, June 16) and check out by 12:00pm on scheduled date of departure (Saturday, June 22).